-1. Receive Grievance

-All complaints should be received by the Grant Director at the Project Implementation Unit.
-This includes the project contact personnel.
-Complaints can be made in person, writing, verbally over the phone, by email or any other suitable medium.
+1. Receive Grievance: All complaints should be received by the RIT Manager at CANARI.
+Complaints can be made in person, in writing, verbally over the phone, by email or any other suitable medium.
+Complaints can be filed anonymously.
 The point of receipt of complaints is listed below: